 At the heart of every breath lies the dedication of a respiratory therapist.
 These highly skilled healthcare professionals are experts in treating, and managing a wide range of respiratory disorders.
 And the need for respiratory therapists is growing.
 Experts project that the demand for respiratory therapists will rise by 14% between 2021 and 2031.
 This is considerably higher than the 5% average growth rate for all occupations, according to the Bureau of Labor Statistics.

-How to become a Respiratory Therapist
+How to become a respiratory therapist

 The journey to becoming a certified respiratory therapist (CRT) involves a combination of education requirements and hands-on clinical training.
 Let's explore the step-by-step process on how to become a Respiratory Therapist: